 6 – Join the store loyalty program

 Most stores have a loyalty card (points card) of some variety.
-The savings vary but if you shop at the same store often then it is worth joining their program and using whatever savings are offered to you.
+The savings vary but it’s generally worth joining a loyalty program and using whatever savings you get.
+Especially useful for stores that you frequent often.

 Be aware of the marketing though and remember that they will try to entice you to spend more.
 So remember your budget and shopping list and don’t be tempted to veer off.